laniakita/website/apps/laniakita-web/README.md

 ## On Licensing

 While most of the source code falls under this monorepo's GPLv3 license, much of the written/artistic content does not.
 Please be advised, that in places where it is stated (e.g. the accompanying LICENSE file in the ./content/blog folder), I've retained the copyrights for things like my blog posts and my own artwork (referred to as Works).
-As such, you may not redistribute these Works for commercial purposes and or the purpose of claiming them as your own.
+As such, you may not redistribute these Works for commercial purposes and or for the purpose of claiming these Works as your own.